Electric-charge-dependent directed flow splitting of produced quarks in Au+Au collisions

-The Event Plane Detectors (EPDs), with pseudorapidity acceptance $2.1 < |\eta| < 5.1$~\cite{Adams:2019fpo} and the Zero-Degree Calorimeter Shower-Maximum Detectors (ZDC-SMDs) with $|\eta|>6.3$~\cite{Adamczyk:2011aa} determine the event plane at $\sqrt{s_{\mathrm{NN}}}=$ 27 and 200 GeV, respectively.
+The Event Plane Detectors (EPD) covering pseudorapidity $2.1 < |\eta| < 5.1$~\cite{Adams:2019fpo} and the Zero-Degree Calorimeter Shower-Maximum Detectors (ZDC-SMD) covering $|\eta|>6.3$~\cite{Adamczyk:2011aa} determine the event plane at $\sqrt{s_{\mathrm{NN}}}=$ 27 and 200 GeV, respectively.
 The STAR Time Projection Chamber (TPC)~\cite{Anderson:2003ur} is used for charged particle tracking within $|\eta|<1$ and $p_\mathrm{T}\!>\!0.2$ GeV/$c$.
+Typical tracking efficiencies (estimated using Geant-based embedding) for protons and antiprotons vary between 60–80\% and 80–83\% at the most central (0–5\%) and peripheral (70–80\%) centralities, respectively, at low $p_T$ (0.4 < $p_T$ < 0.8 GeV/$c$)~\cite{STAR:2019ans}.
 For centrality determination, the probability distributions of uncorrected TPC tracks within $|\eta| < $ 0.5 are used.
-The centrality classes are based on fits to MC Glauber simulations~\cite{STAR:2008med, Miller:2007ri, STAR:2021mii}.
+The centrality classes are based on fits to Monte-Carlo Glauber simulations~\cite{STAR:2008med, Miller:2007ri, STAR:2021mii}.
 The longitudinal position ($V_{z}$) and the radial position ($V_r$) of the primary vertex are reconstructed from TPC tracks.
 We require $V_{r}<2$ cm, while $|V_{z}|<70$ cm at 27 GeV and $|V_{z}|<30$ cm at 200 GeV.
 Tracks must satisfy $p_\mathrm{T}\!>\!0.2$ GeV/$c$ and a distance of closest approach from the primary vertex under 3 cm.
 We also require tracks to have at least 15 space points in the TPC acceptance ($|\eta|<1$) and the number of measured space points must be greater than 0.52 times the maximum possible number.
 Particle identification is based on energy loss in the TPC and time from the Time Of Flight detector~\cite{Bonner:2003bv,Llope:2012zz}.
 Reliable identification requires $0.4\!<\!p_\mathrm{T}\!<\!5$ GeV/$c$ for $p$ and $\bar{p}$, and total momentum $p$ $\!<\!1.6$ GeV/$c$ for $\pi^\pm$ and $K^\pm$.